brasspetals/fm-crowdfunding-product-page/README.md

 Deviations:

-- Darkened the hero gradient overlay on desktop to improve navigation visibility.
 - The desktop bookmark button interaction is a bit different than the design - it toggles, with the svg sliding to the opposite side.
 I wanted to experiment and have a bit of fun.
 Hopefully, I haven’t created an accessibility nightmare. 🙈
 - The slider may be “fuller” than the design as it’s accurate to the percentage backed.